 It is notable that the RX10 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The TZ100 does not feature such a mic input.

-Both the TZ100 and the RX10 have been discontinued, but can regularly be found used on eBay.
+Both the TZ100 and the RX10 have been discontinued, but can regularly be found used on ebay.
 The RX10 was replaced by the Sony RX10 II, while the TZ100 was followed by the Panasonic TZ200.
 Further information on the features and operation of the TZ100 and RX10 can be found, respectively, in the Panasonic TZ100 Manual (free pdf) or the online Sony RX10 Manual.

 So what is the bottom line?
 Which of the two cameras – the Panasonic TZ100 or the Sony RX10 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Panasonic Lumix DMC-TZ100: